 corporation to any document, the execution of which on behalf of the DGS under its seal is duly authorized in accordance with the provisions of these bylaws; keep a register of the post-office address of each member which shall be furnished to the Secretary by each member and will notify all members of each meeting; assume the duties of the President during the absence of the President, President-elect, the First and Second Vice Presidents, and, in general, perform all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him by the President or by the BOD.

 5.12.
-The Past President shall serve as one of the eight members of the BOD.
+The Past President shall serve as one of the nine members of the BOD.

 Committees of Directors